knowledgetranslation/process/how_to_make_a_quality_website.md

 	* Remember: extra money is a good problem to have.

-1. Using your operating budget as a guideline, determine the ideal project scope, then reduce it by half.
+1. Using your operating budget and timelines as guides, determine the ideal project scope, then reduce it by half.
 This is your scope for *this phase*.

 	* A focused project is more likely to be successful, and there will always be time for more phases later.

+	* Remember to consider *all* the steps in this document when considering timelines, including multiple rounds of usability and testing.

-1. Plan exactly what data you’d like collected and why.
-Then, plan to collect more data than you think you’ll need.
+1. Plan exactly what data you’d like collected for research, testing, and development/planning purposes, and define why you need it.
+Then, for each of these, plan to collect more data than you think you’ll need.

 	* If possible, try to collect as much data as possible anonymously.
 Identifiable data should be avoided whenever possible.